kemi-kun/KEMI/prolog-tutorial/README.md

         fac(M,Fm), F is N * Fm.
 ```

 The second rule states that if `N` 0, `M = N - 1`, `Fm` is `(N-1)!`, and `F = N * Fm`, then `F` is `N!`.
-Notice how ``is`' is used.
+Notice how "is" is used.
 In this example it resembles an assignment operator however, it may not be used to reassign a variable to a new value.
 I the logical sense, the order of the clauses in the body of a rule are irrelevant however, the order may matter in a practical sense. `M` must not be a variable in the recursive call otherwise an infinite loop will result.
 Much of the clumsiness of this definition comes from the fact that `fac` is defined as a relation and thus it cannot be used in an expression.
 Relations are commonly defined using multiple rules and the order of the rules may determine the result.
 In this case the rule order is irrelevant since, for each value of `N` only one rule is applicable.
 Here are the Prolog equivalent of the definitions of the gcd function, Fibonacci function and ackerman's function.

 ```prolog
 gcd(A,B,GCD) :- A = B, GCD = A.